 The comp() function in this code rearranges the given array in the required order.
 Here in bool comp(int a, int b), if integer ‘a’ is of j-th index and integer ‘b’ is of i-th index elements in the arr, then j>i. comp() function will be called in this way.
 If the comp() return true then swap will be done.

 -12 -13 -5 -7 -3 -6 11 6 5

-Time complexity is same as sorting i.e. O(n log n).
-As we are using standard sort function.
-But it is really faster, because inbuilt sort function uses introsort.
+Time complexity is the same as sorting i.e. O(n log n).
+As we are using the standard sort function.
+But it is really faster because the inbuilt sort function uses introsort.